Skip to main contentSkip to docs navigation

 pnpm start

 Parcel opens a local server on http://localhost:1234.
-The page won't be styled yet — we still need to fill in the stylesheet and the script.
+The page won't be styled yet — the stylesheet and script still need to be filled in.

 Import Chassis

-2. Import the Chassis JS in src/js/main.js.
-Popper is loaded automatically through Chassis when needed.
+3. Import the Chassis JS in src/js/main.js.
+Floating UI and vanilla-calendar-pro are resolved through the bundler when needed.

 import * as chassis from '@chassis-ui/css'

-For smaller bundles, import only the plugins you use:
+For smaller bundles, import only the required plugins:

 import { Modal, Tooltip } from '@chassis-ui/css'